bonvision/bonvision.github.io/_pages/08-GratingSeries.md

 ![]({{ '/assets/Images/GratingSeries/GratingSeriesB1-CSV.PNG' | relative_url }})

-Below this is the formatted version looks like.
+Below this is what the formatted version looks like.
 You can add additional trials by adding new rows to the file:
 B2.

 ![]({{ '/assets/Images/GratingSeries/GratingSeriesB1-CSV2.PNG' | relative_url }})

 ***

-Step 5.
+### Step 5.
 Setup the ExpressionTransform

 Enter the details by expanding the details of the ExpressionTransform node

 ![]({{ '/assets/Images/GratingSeries/GratingSeriesB1-ExpTrans1-1.PNG' | relative_url }})